Proselytism: Muggletonians

-The Muggletonians, founded by John Reeve and Lodowick Muggleton in mid-17th century London, believed that if a person were exposed to the full tenets of their faith and rejected it they would be irretrievably damned.
-This risk tempered proselytization: they hesitated to expose people to loss of salvation which may explain their low numbers.
-In the mid-19th century two wealthy Muggletonians, Joseph and Isaac Frost, broke with this cautious approach and published several books about the faith.
+The Muggletonians, founded by John Reeve and Lodowick Muggleton in mid-17th century London, believed that if a person were exposed to the full tenets of their faith and rejected it, they would be irretrievably damned.
+This risk tempered proselytization: they hesitated to expose people to loss of salvation, which may explain their low numbers.
+In the mid-19th century, two wealthy Muggletonians, Joseph and Isaac Frost, broke with this cautious approach and published several books about the faith.

 Indian religions

-Proselytisation is alien to Indian religions such as Hinduism, Buddhism, Jainism and Sikhism given that they are pluralistic.
-Due to an understanding of justice fundamentally based upon metaphysically cyclical concepts such as karma and rebirth, the Indic religions have diametrically been opposed to the type of exclusivism and proselytizing seen in Abrahamic religions as it, theologically speaking, would both be unnecessary and serve as a distraction towards the teaching most accustomed to the personal individual's sādhanā (spiritual practice) and samskaras (intrinsic qualities).

 Buddhism

-Buddhism does not have an accepted or strong proselytism tradition, with the Buddha having taught his followers to respect other religions and the clergy.
-Emperor Ashoka, however, sent royal missionaries to various kingdoms and sent his son and daughter as missionaries to Sri Lanka following his conversion to Buddhism.
-Aggressive proselytizing is discouraged in the major Buddhist schools and Buddhists do not engage in the practice of proselytisation.
+Buddhism has no accepted or strong proselytism tradition, with the Buddha teaching his followers to respect other religions and the clergy.
+Emperor Ashoka, however, sent imperial missionaries to various kingdoms and sent his son and daughter as missionaries to Sri Lanka following his conversion to Buddhism.
+Aggressive proselytizing is discouraged in the major Buddhist schools and Buddhists do not engage in the practice of proselytization.

 Some adherents of Nichiren Buddhism proselytise in a process called shakubuku.

 The Dalai Lama has critiqued proselytization and certain types of conversion, believing the practices to be contrary to the fundamental ideas of religious harmony and spiritual practice.
-He has stated that "It’s very important that our religious traditions live in harmony with one another and I don’t think proselytizing contributes to this.
-Just as fighting and killing in the name of religion are very sad, it’s not appropriate to use religion as a ground or a means for defeating others."
+He has stated that "It's very important that our religious traditions live in harmony with one another and I don't think proselytizing contributes to this.
+Just as fighting and killing in the name of religion are very sad, it's not appropriate to use religion as a ground or a means for defeating others."
 In particular, he has critiqued Christian approaches to conversion in Asia, stating that he has "come across situations where serving the people is a cover for proselytization."
 The Dalai Lama has labeled such practices counter to the "message of Christ" and has emphasized that such individuals "practice conversion like a kind of war against peoples and cultures."
 In a statement with Hindu religious leaders, he expressed that he opposes "conversions by any religious tradition using various methods of enticement."